-When you have a car, rather than only taking it to a mechanic when you experience a problem, most car owners will book in for regular servicing and safety checks.
-The idea is to keep your car running in tip-top shape as well as having the mechanic look for potential problem areas.
+When you have a car, most car owners will book in for regular servicing and safety checks rather than only taking it to a mechanic when they experience a problem.
+The idea is to keep your car running in tip-top shape and have a mechanic look for potential problem areas.
 This helps to prevent your car from suffering an untimely breakdown and could save you thousands of dollars in future repair bills.

 What’s Involved in it?

 The plumber comes to your home and thoroughly and routinely checks the entire plumbing system.
-If they spot something of concern, they will let you know what the problem is and offer a solution.
+If they spot something of concern, they will let you know the problem and offer a solution.
 If you agree to the solution, the plumber will go ahead and perform repairs or replace pipes or fittings.
-They will always discuss anything that needs to be done with you first, though.
+They will always discuss anything that needs to be done with you first.

 Let’s now look at a few examples of preventative plumbing maintenance.

 Simple things like tap washers will be checked.
-If they are showing signs of wear, they can be replaced before taps start to drip and wastewater.
-Wasted water is bad for the environment and also adds to your water bill.
-It’s very quick and easy and cost-effective to replace worn tap washers.
+They can be replaced before tap dripping and wastewater if they show signs of wear.
+Wasted water harms the environment and adds to your water bill.
+It’s quick, easy, and cost-effective to replace worn tap washers.

 Your plumber might inspect your piping system and discover that you have some old pipes that need replacing before they develop costly and damaging leaks.
 While that pipe may currently be holding up, it will only be a matter of time before it causes problems.
 It’s best to find this out before an issue occurs and have the pipe or pipes replaced.
-This possible scenario is even more important for sewage pipes, as a leaking sewage pipe is going to cause a major, smelly mess.
-Imagine the clean up after a sewage pipe leak.
+This possible scenario is even more important for sewage pipes, as a leaking sewage pipe will cause a major, smelly mess.
+Imagine the clean-up after a sewage pipe leak.
 No fun at all.

 One of the most common household plumbing problems is slow or blocked pipes.
 Even if you aren’t yet experiencing a problem with blocked pipes, your plumber can examine the insides of the pipes by inserting a CCTV camera down them.
 This way, the plumber can determine if there is any debris building up in the pipes that could result in an eventual blockage.
 This once again saves you the drama of potential flooding or expensive repair bills, as the plumber can clear out the debris before a blockage has a chance to occur.

-During a preventative maintenance inspection, the plumber will not only check for potential leaking taps as was mentioned earlier but will also take a look at showerheads, fittings underneath sinks and so forth.
-Any issues can then be dealt with on the spot to prevent major problems from occurring.
+During a preventative maintenance inspection, the plumber will not only check for potential leaking taps, as mentioned earlier, but will also look at showerheads, fittings underneath sinks, etc. Any issues can then be dealt with on the spot to prevent major problems from occurring.

-So, there you have a few scenarios where preventative plumbing maintenance can save you from experiencing major problems and spending big dollars to fix those problems.
+So, there are a few scenarios where preventative plumbing maintenance can save you from experiencing major problems and spending big dollars on fixing those problems.

 The Importance Of Preventative Plumbing Maintenance

-What you want to achieve most of all from preventative plumbing maintenance is peace of mind, knowing that all is well with your plumbing system.
-Over the long term, preventative plumbing maintenance can potentially save you a lot of money, by avoiding costly repairs down the track, which also includes other parts of the home and not just the plumbing system itself.
-Preventative plumbing maintenance works out cheaper than having to perform major repairs and it also is a stress-free approach.
+What you want to achieve most of all from preventative plumbing maintenance is peace of mind, knowing that all is well with your well-maintained plumbing system.
+Over the long term, preventative plumbing maintenance can save you a lot of money by avoiding costly repairs down the track, including other parts of the home and not just the plumbing system itself.
+Preventative plumbing maintenance works out cheaper than having to perform major repairs, and it also is a stress-free approach.

 Where To Find Preventative Plumbing Maintenance On the Sunshine Coast

 Get in touch with your local plumbing experts at Refined Plumbing.
-We’ve been offering loyal and high-quality service to both residential and commercial customers for years.
-Book in for a plumbing maintenance schedule and give yourself the peace of mind that your plumbing system is in perfect working condition.
+We’ve been offering loyal and high-quality service to residential and commercial customers for years.
+For preventative plumbing maintenance plan or other plumbing emergencies, book a plumbing maintenance schedule and give yourself the peace of mind that your plumbing system is in perfect working condition.